 Amazon Prime Exclusive phones offer an all-new way to buy unlocked phones for a cheaper than normal price and escape contracts from US carriers like AT&T, Verizon, T-Mobile and Sprint.

 [Update: The Moto G6 has arrived on Amazon as a Prime Exclusive phone, offering premium design at a budget price.]

-There are nine Amazon Prime-exclusive cell phone deals available right now that try to balance of price, features, hardware, and design.
+There are currently seven Amazon Prime Exclusive cell phone deals available right now that try to strike a balance of price, features, hardware, and design.
 It’s a tricky dance for both smartphone manufacturers and customers.
 Skimp too much on price, and you might end up with a phone that only lasts several months.
 Focus too much on design, and the internals of the device may be sacrificed to keep the price down.

 How do Amazon Prime phones work?
-The online retailer offers a number of budget phones to Prime members with the option to have the phones display advertisements on the lockscreen.
-It’ll save you between $30 and $80 dollars on a new smartphone.
+The online retailer offers a number of budget phones exclusively to Prime members.
+It’ll save you between $30 and $300 dollars on a new smartphone.
 Then, you just slot your supported SIM card in and you're good to go.